 Huntingdon Valley Veterinary Hospital Treats Canine Influenza

-What is Canine Influenza
+What is Canine Influenza?

 How is Canine Influenza Spread?

-The more your dog socializes with other dogs, the more of a risk your pup will be in of contracting the disease.
+The more your dog socializes with other dogs, the more risk your pup will be in of contracting the disease.
 Boarding Kennels and dog parks are among the more common places where your dog may come in contact with Canine Influenza.

 As with many viral infections, treatment will largely fall on the nurturing part of you as the owner.
-It is vital to keep your dog hydrated, warm, on a clean diet, and above all away from other dogs.
+It is vital to keep your dog hydrated, warm, on a clean diet, and above all, away from other dogs.
 In more serious forms of the illness, dogs will develop a secondary respiratory infection, secreting a green mucus from their nose.
-The canine flu can potentially develop into pneumonia, and require hospitalization.
+The canine flu can potentially develop into pneumonia and require hospitalization.

 We carry a bivalent vaccine, which protects against both strains of Canine Influenza (H3N8 and H3N2).
 Vaccination can reduce the chance of your dog contracting the disease.
-As part of World of Animal’s protocol, all dogs must be vaccinated for this disease before they are admitted to our Boarding Kennel.
+As part of World of Animal’s protocol, all dogs must be vaccinated for this disease before they are admitted to our boarding kennel.
 To get more information about this vaccination, please call our World of Animals Bethayres location today.